 Glasses and driving don’t mix.
 Firstly, wherever you are, if you don’t have your glasses, you can’t drive.
 I don’t mean it’s too difficult to see, I mean it’s illegal and invalidates your insurance policy.

-Find out more about why getting rid of your glasses is the best thing you can do by speaking with one of our friendly clinic coordinators today.
+Find out more about why getting rid of your glasses is the best thing you can do.
+Get in touch with one of our friendly clinic coordinators or Book a Consultation today.